Copyright© Thomas Imo/photothek

 Paving the way for the private sector

-Currently, the BMZ is by far the most important provider of funding for wind and hydro power projects in Egypt.
+So far, the BMZ has been the number one donor of funding for wind and hydro power projects in Egypt.
 Germany is also advising Egypt on necessary reforms in the energy sector and on implementing energy efficiency programmes.

 Following its support for the Zafarana wind farm, which went into operation in 2008, the BMZ has financed a further wind power plant in the Gulf of El Zayt.
 Its capacity is 200 megawatts, making it one of the largest wind farms on the African continent.
 The pioneering German development cooperation activities in the wind power sector in Egypt are seen as a means of paving the way for mobilising private sector involvement.